hans919/gts/README.md

 ## 📋 Overview

 The **Graduate Tracking System (GTS)** is a modern, full-stack web application that streamlines the process of tracking and analyzing graduate employment outcomes.
-Built for San Jose Community College, it provides a dual-interface platform serving both administrators and graduates.
+Built for Saint Joseph College of Baggao, it provides a dual-interface platform serving both administrators and graduates.

 ### 🎯 System Purpose